webcomics/dosage/doc/web/content/comics/ComicFury_Atowncalledalandale.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>Leonard Smith is your average everyday loser, but during the full - moon becomes a hulking werewolf.
-Along with a Witch named Noa, and his perverted best friend Ron.
-Len must navigate everyday life and try to be as normal as possible.
-But that's easier said than done as he's living in the strangest town in the world.
-And in the town called Alandale, anything is possible.</td>
+<th>Description</th><td>Welcome to the town of Alandale.
+Join the adventures of three friends as they try to live their lives as normal as possible, in the strangest town on earth where anything can happen.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://atowncalledalandale.webcomic.ws/">http://atowncalledalandale.webcomic.ws/</a></td>